What is Payroll and how are Payroll Calculations done?

 What is payroll calculation?

 Ans.
 Payroll calculation is the process of determining the total earnings of employees for a specific pay period, including wages, bonuses, and overtime.
-It also involves subtracting applicable taxes and deductions to arrive at the net pay that employees receive.
+Additionally, it also involves subtracting applicable taxes and deductions to arrive at the net pay that employees receive.

 Q3.